SUDDEN DESU

 Well that’s distracting.

-It's probably safe to assume that when these viewers were used in development, the main CPU was in a cooperative state, but if the code to put the main processor into a 'blank' state is still present, I haven't found it.
-So we need to put the main CPU 'to sleep' with a nice, clean black screen and a useless loop to keep it busy.
-The solution here isn't really that interesting.
-The short story is we hijack the player select screen, prevent it from displaying the background or the 'CREDITS' text, have it run in a loop, and then call the modified player select code from the game's startup.
+It’s probably safe to assume that when these viewers were used in development, the main CPU was in a cooperative state, but if the code to put the main processor into such a state is still present, I haven’t found it.
+So we need to put the main CPU ’to sleep’ with a nice, clean black screen and a useless loop to keep it busy.
+The solution here isn’t really that interesting.
+The short story is we hijack the player select screen, prevent it from displaying the background or the ‘CREDITS’ text, have it run in a loop, and then call the modified player select code from the game’s startup.
 No more distractions.

 The biggest issue we face with using these test viewers “properly” is manipulating the settings (e.g. the object ID and position).
 As mentioned above, the viewers use the non-existant joystick controls.
 (Specifically, it uses mirrored values rather than directly referencing the MCU input vectors.)
 We got around this in the Sound Test and Object Viewer tools by using cheats to set the values directly in RAM.
 Things aren’t quite as straightforward here.